 I really like that that Shopventory offers a demo mode where you can get a feel for the dashboard and how it will look even before you start.
 It’s a great way to learn what everything is and see what kind of data is available to you.
 (It’s worth taking advantage of that free 30-day trial.)

 Then, you can head over to the actual reporting tab within the dashboard.
 From there you can select specific reports: sales, category sales, inventory, discounts, and dead inventory (products that haven’t sold in a specified time period).
 Shopventory also lets you filter your reports by dates, including custom ranges.
 You can specify one location or all locations for the reports.
+You can create custom reports.
 The dashboard also supports PDF and CSV downloads, which is nice.